melodygr/grocery_recommendation/README.md

 <br/>
 If time permits, I may also perform a market basket analysis to forecast what products a customer is likely to purchase in their next order.

-Skills demonstrated:
+### Skills demonstrated:
-1. SQL table creation

 1. Data Clustering on users
-2. Recommendation systems
+2. Recommendation systems - Content-based filtering and Collaborative filtering
-* Content-based filtering
-* Collaborative filtering
 3. NLP product search engine
 3. Market Basket analysis
-4. Website interface
+4. FLASK Website interface

 ### Data
 This data was retrieved from [Kaggle](https://www.kaggle.com/psparks/instacart-market-basket-analysis) and was provided by Instacart for a market basket analysis competition in 2018.